IronCore864/trace-reconstruct/README.md

 - there is an error in the documentation, which is the "span" in the example output, which does not correspond to the example input, caused a little confusion, please update :)
 - total time taken: 2 hour (thinking + coding), plus 10 min (documentation)
+- another around 1 hour to work on the 20s limit, clear cache, mutex part
 - don't want to spend more time, so lots of things not implemented, but the core is there
 - didn't pass traces-evaluator, it might be related to input format, but tested locally